 5.7 There is a policy regarding the use of mobile phones, cameras and other digital recording devices e.g. i-Pads.
 For online safety, there is within the policy support about children accessing the internet whilst they're at school using data on their phones (3G or 4G networks).
-The Social Media, Esafety and IT policy are located in the school office.
+E Safety policy is on the school website and parents will sign the Responsible internet use document annually in September.